 What is Modern Slavery

-Modern slavery is an international crime, affecting an estimated 29.8 million slaves around the world.
+Modern slavery is an international crime, affecting an estimated 40.3 million people around the world.
 It is a growing global issue that transcends age, gender and ethnicities.
 It includes victims who have been brought from overseas and vulnerable people in the UK, who are forced to illegally work against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.

-Wasdell Group is working towards establishing a zero-tolerance position on violations of antihuman trafficking and anti-modern slavery laws.
-This statement explains the steps we intend to take, to ensure that slavery and human trafficking is not taking place in any of our supply chains or any part of our business.
+The Wasdell Group adopts a zero-tolerance position on violations of anti-human trafficking and anti-modern slavery laws.
+This statement explains the steps we intend to take to ensure that slavery and human trafficking is not taking place in any of our supply chains or any part of our business.
 If we do find breaches of these laws within our supply chain, we will look to support companies in their efforts to comply with the legislation or change our suppliers if necessary.

 Our Structure and Supply Chains

-Wasdell Europe Ltd: Dundalk, Ireland: approx. 30 permanent employees;
+Wasdell Europe Ltd: Dundalk, Ireland: approx. 193 permanent employees; and

-Honeywood Ltd., Wellingborough, UK: approx. 27 permanent employees.
+Honeywood Ltd: Wellingborough, UK: approx. 62 permanent employees and 37 agency workers.

-Our supply chain is predominantly the UK domestic market (500 suppliers) together with some European suppliers (20) and 2 or 3 suppliers from the US.
+Our supply chain is predominantly the UK domestic market (500 suppliers) together with some European suppliers (20) and two or three suppliers from the USA.
+Our Dundalk facility works specifically with 60 suppliers, 10 of which are based in the UK and one based in the USA.

 Our suppliers are usually pre-approved suppliers dictated by our customers.
-For example, our suppliers in the US provide a health and nutritional product dictated by a specific customer.
+For example, our suppliers in the USA provide a health and nutritional product dictated by a specific customer.

-The Wasdell Group use only three suppliers of labour resource in the form of three agencies across the UK.
+The Wasdell Group use only four suppliers of labour resource in the form of four agencies across the UK.

 The Wasdell Group has a number of internal HR policies which are available to all staff, and these can also be accessed by third parties on request by contacting Darren Radford at email@example.com.
 These policies include Equal Opportunities, Dignity at Work and Whistleblowing.
 Our whistleblowing procedures encourage anyone who might have concerns, for example, about how staff or our supplier partners are behaving, to raise them in a confidential manner.
 This procedure can also be used in respect of any suspicions an individual might have in relation to modern slavery.
 Our policies are reviewed annually by the organisation’s legal advisors, to ensure we remain compliant.